 14.1.
 General specifications

 14.1.1.
-The audible reverse warning device shall be so designed, constructed and assembled as to enable the vehicle, when reverse gear is selected and the propulsion system is on, despite the vibration to which it may be subjected, to comply with the provisions of this Regulation.
+The “Audible reverse warning device” shall emit an acoustic signal, automatically activated, when reverse gear is selected and the propulsion system is on

 14.1.2.
+The audible reverse warning device shall be so designed, constructed and assembled as to enable the vehicle, despite the vibration to which it may be subjected, to comply with the provisions of this Regulation.

+14.1.3.
 The audible reverse warning device(s) and its (their) mounting elements to the vehicle shall be so designed, constructed and assembled as to be able to reasonably resist the corrosive phenomena to which it is exposed with regards to the conditions of use of the vehicle, including regional climate differences.

-14.1.3.
+14.1.4.
+In case a device has more than one mode, the reverse warning device shall be automatically activated to its default mode.

+For non-self adjusting audible reverse warning device and for step-wise self-adjusting audible reverse warning device the default mode is the “Normal mode”.

+14.1.5.
 The manufacturer may define alternative sounds which can be selected by the driver; each of these sounds shall be in compliance and approved with the provisions in paragraphs 6.3. or 6.4. and 6.5.